jprandazzo/LGBTQ-Rights-at-a-Glance/README.md

 ## Future Roadmap

+### Efficiency - Save Fetch Data
+Each click on an issue or on a state currently performs a new fetch request, which is not optimally efficient.
+The code should be refactored to save all data to an object, so the assignment to list items, etc can be made without further external API calls.

 ### Legend
-The primary improvement is a legend that shows all colors and their respective score bands to make it immediately obvious to the user what any color means.
+The most important feature to be added is a legend that shows all colors and their respective score bands to make it immediately obvious to the user what any color means.

 ### Keep selected item filtered, Zoom in on states when clicked
 Another key feature release would be to keep a selected item lit up so the user always knows what their most recent selection has been (i.e. what issue currently